 The proposal is a way of putting your best foot forward when reaching out to clients.
 While it is essentially a sales pitch, your business proposal should not ever feel like a hard sell.
 What it needs is to be fully customized, impressive and persuasive.
 What it needs to do is to connect.

-According to some research that we’ve done for our guide to business proposal writing, 42% of decks are presented in-person – with 33% of consultants doing their pitches by email.
+According to research, 42% of decks are presented in-person – with 33% of consultants doing their pitches by email.

 Whether it’s your first time putting together a proposal, or you’ve done it a handful of times but want to go back to the basics – we’re creating this step-by-step guide for you.